jonnew/ONIX/2x64_Hirose_Circular/README.md

 A very low profile digital headstage for amplifying, filtering, and digitizing microwire voltage data from a microdrive implant.
 Up to 256 wires (64 tetrodes) can be acquired.

 ## Features
-- Circular form factor conforms with most _tetrode drive_ assemblies
+- Circular form factor is aimed at conformation with **tetrode drive** assemblies
  - Low profile, stacked connectorization using 0.4mm pitch [Hirose DF40](http://www.digikey.com/product-search/en?FV=ffec4097) mezzanine headers
 - SPI interface options for:
- - 128 channels using a single LVDS bus (32 tetrodes)
+ - 128 channels using a single double data-rate LVDS bus (32 tetrodes)
- - 256 channels using a double LVDS bus (64 tetrodes)
+ - 256 channels using two double data-rate LVDS busses (64 tetrodes)
 - Integrated electrode plating and impedance testing

 ## Bill of materials